catalyst-fp7/documents/interoperability/interoperability.md

 ## Platform and visualisations

+One of the end goal being to allow embeeding of the visualisations in outside platforms, we will need to balance forward thinking and flexibilty with ease of implementation, browser compatibility, and pragmatism.

+Instead of trying to find (or worse, define) a universal standard, we will define a variety of means to achieve varying levels of support.
+Some new techniques are emerging, and we expect this field to change significantly during the 2 years of the initial catalyst project.

+### The capabilities of the system where may we want to share visualisations and widgets

+Various systems on the Internet have various levels of capability.
+Those are listed in order of increasing sophistication.

+#### Systems only allowing text

+While these systems may allow attaching images, hyperlinks or videos, they give very little formating control (no HTML at all).
+Examples include plain text email and facebook posts.

+Any visualisation or widget that want to be exposed there is limited to a hyperlink, a textual description and perhaps a thumbnail.

+The hyperlink can point to the representation is available (typically on a Catalyst CI platform).

+#### Systems allowing static HTML

+These systems, by configuration or technical limitation, offer more or less limited html formatting, and normally no javascript or iframe.
+Examples include many formums, Content Management Sytem and HTML email.

+Any visualisation that want to be exposed inline must have a static version.
+However, typically several hyperlinks and buttons can be included in the representation.

+The hyperlinks can point to a specific section, or a specific action on the representation on the web (typically on a Catalyst CI platform).

+#### Systems allowing IFRAME tags or javascript embeeding

+These systems offer more or less limited html formatting, and allows either (or both) javascript or an iframe HTML tag to be included in a message or page.
+Examples include many formums, Content Management Sytem and wikis (is so configured) and most generic web sites.

+This is the first level that allows inline interactive visualisations.

+Any visualisation that want to be exposed inline must be able to be wrapped in an element (typically an iframe) of unknown size.

+#### Systems designed to display widgets

+These systems include facilities for displaying reusable web components as part of their design.
+Examples include many Portlet and dashboard servers such as Liferay, enterprise social networks, some Content Management Systems, and some Catalyst CI platforms.

 Reusable visual components that can be used across web sites is an old technical requirement, and the Web is riddled with different incompatible ways to partially fulfill it.
-Some new techniques are emerging, but we will need to balance forward thinking and flexibilty with ease of implementation, browser compatibility, and pragmatism.
-Instead of trying to find (or worse, define) a universal standard, we will define a variety of means to achieve varying levels of support.
+This can be done using [W3C Web widgets](http://www.w3.org/standards/techs/widgets) or maybe the emerging [W3C Web components](http://www.w3.org/TR/components-intro/), as described [here](http://www.html5rocks.com/en/tutorials/webcomponents/imports/).
+[OpenSocial] (http://opensocial.org/) is quite popular on enterprise social networks and some portal platforms.

+Depending on the specific capabilities of this system, this is the first level that allows communication between widgets, access to user data and single sign on for the user of the hosting platform, and various other capabilities.

+#### Systems that allow creating custom modules

+These systems include facilities to internally run code to extend their functionnality in various ways.
+Example include most Open Source Content Management Systems.

+This typically allow all the capabilities above, but at the price of writing code specific to the system.
+This can still allow significant reuse is the platform is very popular (ex:  Drupal, Wordpress)

 ### Fully client-side widgets

 The simplest widget is a purely client-side visualisation widget, simply a snippet of HTML with javascript.
-This can be done using [W3C Web widgets](http://www.w3.org/standards/techs/widgets) or maybe the emerging [W3C Web components](http://www.w3.org/TR/components-intro/), as described [here](http://www.html5rocks.com/en/tutorials/webcomponents/imports/).
-Such a widget would need to receive a configuration from the platform, giving the initial REST and/or SPARQL endpoint; it would then get its data by navigating the object graph from that endpoint.
+Such a widget would need to receive a configuration from the platform, giving the initial REST and/or SPARQL endpoint; it would then process the object graph from that endpoint.

 #### Example widget